 Hare Krishna Hare Krishna Krishna Krishna Hare Hare

 Hare Rama Hare Rama Rama Rama Hare Hare.

 A true mahatma has returned back to home back to Godhead in the footprints of Shrila Haridas Thakur, leaving behind an example of pure devotional service in unalloyed Krishna consciousness for all devotees of the Supreme Lord to follow.

 Sriman Annirudha prabhu remembers

-His Divine Grace Srila Puri Maharaja
+Srila Bhakti Vaibhav Puri Goswami Maharaja